 Tips to Help Prevent Snoring

-Your snoring may get better if you make a few simple changes in your sleeping and waking habits.
-These changes might be all you need to improve or even cure your snoring, or they may work best when used along with other types of treatment.
+Your snoring may get better if you make a few changes in your lifestyle and sleep habits.
+These changes might be all you need to improve or even cure your snoring.
+Or they may work best when used along with other types of treatment.

 Sleep on your side